More light, easy arms

 This lesson is wonderful for the upper back and tension between the shoulder blades as you reorganize the pattern of action across the back.

 A lesson to soften the hands, wrists, and forearms.
-This is a classic in the cannon of Moshe's lessons.
+This is a classic in the canon of Moshe's lessons.
 You lightly interlace the fingers and keep rotating the hands.
 The rhythmic motion of the turning the forearms and fingers lowers the overall excitation of the system.
 You drop right down into the parasympathetic state.

 You’ll feel calmer as the arms get lighter and lighter.
 It's such a beautiful, soothing experience.
 This one is good for knitters, artists, and anyone with repetitive strain injury in the wrists.